The 2016 Wellington City Council elections will be conducted by postal vote.

-Special Voting is available at the Wellington City Council Electoral Office from the 16th of September to 12 noon on the 8th of October.
+Special Voting is available at the Wellington City Council Electoral Office from 16 September to 12 noon on 8 October 2016.
 Reasons to make a Special Vote might include:

 - your name does not appear on the final electoral roll at your current address, but you qualify as an elector

-- you did not receive a voting document by Thursday the 22nd of September
+- you did not receive a voting document by Wednesday 6 December 2017

 - your voting document previously posted to you has been spoiled (other than errors which can be corrected) or damaged